Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 5+ Warlock, [Pact of the Tome]_

 A new page appears in your Book of Shadows, detailing forbidden prayers that mimic a Cleric’s divine power.
-Choose one Channel Divinity option or a feature that uses Channel Divinity from the Cleric class or one of its subclasses.
+Choose one Channel Divinity option or a feature that uses Channel Divinity from the Cleric class at level 2 or one of its subclasses at level 3.
 You can invoke that option once.
-You regain the ability to do so when you finish a **:rest-short: Short** or **:rest-long: Long Rest**, with the following modifications:

-***Modifier.*** If the chosen Channel Divinity option refers to your Wisdom modifier, you use your Charisma modifier instead.
+You regain the ability to do so when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
+If the chosen Channel Divinity option refers to your Wisdom modifier, you use your Charisma modifier instead.
 If it scales with your Cleric level, you use your Warlock level instead.

-***Save DC.*** If the chosen Channel Divinity forces a creature to make a saving throw, it uses your Warlock spell save DC instead.

 **Repeatable**{ .inl } You can gain this invocation more than once, choosing a different Channel Divinity each time.

----

-### Blink of The Destruction

-_**Prerequisite:** Level 5+ Warlock_

-You can cast [:spell-lv3: Fireball] centred on yourself, using a Warlock spell slot.
-When you do, you gain **:trt-thp: Temporary Hit Points** equal to the damage you take from the spell.
-If you use this invocation again while you still have **:trt-thp: Temporary Hit Points** from it, any damage from the spell is instead applied to your actual Hit Points.

 ---